Project Location: Dacope Upazilla, Bangladesh

 der subventionierte Preis für die Binden bleibt bis Ende 2019 bestehen und wird danach schrittweise angepasst, um die Betriebs- und Verwaltungskosten zu decken

 MHI Project 1

 Beneficiaries: 250 women age 12 to 45 years

-Insights in the pilot project
+Insights in the first project

 The project is planned with a multi-pronged behavioral and awareness raising communication approach for managing menstrual hygiene leading to women capacity building, knowledge exchange on hygiene education and bridge with the local stakeholders.

 As menstruation is a neglected topic, women and girls in the project area do not speak out about the topic and are not involved in decision-making – for example, household decisions to build a toilet or spend money on sanitary pads.
 The result is a lack of facilities and services, e.g. a lack of separate toilets for girls at schools.
 It also results in a lack of social support and the culture of fear, shame, embarrassment and silence, completing the circle of neglect.
 This pilot initiative is targeted to break the ultimate circle of the silence through awareness raising, capacity building and knowledge exchange on menstrual hygiene management.

 In West Banishanta Village, menstruation taboos lead to serious restrictions on the daily activities of menstruating women and girls; in many, the stigma means that they cannot discuss menstrual hygiene freely.
 To improve the lives of women and girls, ASCEND (and RUPSA) plans to break the silence and dispel the stigma and shame by engaging with communities through participatory channels such as community theater, schools, religious interactions, and interactive training.